Chart Color Schemes

 Condell Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Condell Park's dwellings, as per the latest Census report, consisted of 66.2% houses and 33.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Condell Park stood at 35.1%, with mortgaged dwellings at 36.0% and rented ones at 29.0%.
-The median monthly mortgage repayment was $2,300, exceeding Sydney metro's average of $2,240.
-The median weekly rent in Condell Park was recorded as $500, compared to Sydney metro's $425.
-Nationally, Condell Park's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Condell Park's dwellings, as per the latest Census, consisted of 66.2% houses and 33.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Sydney metro had 61.5% houses and 38.4% other dwellings.
+Home ownership in Condell Park was 35.1%, with mortgaged dwellings at 36.0% and rented ones at 29.0%.
+The median monthly mortgage repayment in the area was $2,300, compared to Sydney metro's $2,240.
+Median weekly rent in Condell Park was $500, while it was $425 in Sydney metro.
+Nationally, Condell Park's mortgage repayments were higher at $2,300 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing